DavyGuo/davyguo.github.io/_posts/2014-3-3-Hello-World.md

 | Friday   |       5         |

 The mean is 5.
-So should they prepare 5 every day?
+So should they prepare 5 puffs every day?
 Seems reasonable.
 However, for Tuesday and Thursday, the puff will be short.
-The manage needs to think further.
-He set open hours 10 hours as T, then, put Monday's number 3 on T which divide T into 4 equal part.
+The manager needs to think further.
+He set open hours the 10 hours as T, then, put Monday's number 3 on T which divide T into 4 equal part.
 Each part became either they sold a puff or they don't, like a coin flip question:

 |   T   | Puff sold or not |
 |:-------:|:------------------:|